A few more details to find your best deals

 Almost anyone who owns a smartphone will experience a no-service issue at one time or another.
 Moving to a more active area, turning your device off and on again, or doing a full factory reset can restore your network connection.

 If troubleshooting suggests it’s time for a new phone, Navi’s Phone Deal Finder can help you find the best phone deals available from your current carrier and other carriers.
-If coverage is the source of the problem, our Plan Finder can help you compare cell phone plans from top providers to find right fit in no time.
+If coverage is the source of the problem, our Plan Finder below can help you compare cell phone plans from top providers to find right fit in no time.

 Frequently Asked Questions